ALAMEDA COUNTY

 In 2020, the YAB began as an initiative within ALL IN Alameda County through financial support from Blue Shield of California and in partnership with a youth-serving organization called Covenant House of California (CHC).

 In July 2022, the YAB was officially integrated into the Housing and Homeless Services (H&H) under Alameda County Health, making it an official County Advisory Board centering youth voice and leadership.
-While H&H provides technical assistance and contract monitoring, CHC provides supportive services such as a working location, resources, materials, and youth compensation method
+While H&H provides technical assistance and contract monitoring, Covenant House provides supportive services such as a working location, resources, materials, and youth compensation method

 What is our role in the community?